 For a truly unique experience, visit the Mission Inn Hotel & Spa during the holidays to view their Festival of Lights.
 One of the largest holiday light collections in the United States and voted "Best Public Light Display" by USA Today.

 Fun Fact: Check out the Garden of Bells, including one from 1247 and known as the "oldest bell in Christendom."

 3. The upham hotel - santa barbara, California

 This property opened it's doors for the first time in 1871, then named the Lincoln House which was operated by the Amasa Lincoln family (a distant cousin of President Abraham Lincoln.
+The hotel originally served as a stagecoach stop and boarding house for travelers on the El Camino Real, the historic road that connected California's missions.
 In 1898, Cyrus Upham bought the property and renamed it The Upham Hotel.
 This Victorian treasure boosts 50 rooms and several garden cottages surrounded by gardens with walkability to downtown Santa Barbara.

 Fun Fact: The Upham Hotel is considered the longest continuously operating hotel in Southern California.

 4. Palace Hotel - San Francisco, California

 The original Palace Hotel opened October 2, 1875 by a weathly businessman named William Chapman Ralston, featuring 755 rooms and at the time was the largest hotel in the Western United States.
 Sadly, in April 1906 the original building was badly burned by a three day fire caused by the 1906 San Francisco earthquake.
 By December 1909, the "new" Palace Hotel was open for business and hosted many notable guests over the years.
 In fact, in 1923, U.S. President Warren Harding suddenly died in room #8064 effectively ending his term as President.